No! The answer is in the evolution of cats and dogs and the divergence of their “evolutionary paths” some 30 million years ago.

 The cat has stuck to the strictly carnivorous diet even in domestication (perhaps, however, in 1000 or more years time the domestic cat will be less strict about what it needs to eat?).
 This has resulted in specific physiological and metabolic adaptations.
 In other words the cat’s digestive tract and chemistry has evolved to accept animal tissue and almost nothing else.
 There are minor exceptions.
 Cats do eat grass and one big cat, the snow leopard deliberately eats vegetation to enhance its absorption of oxygen as it lives at high altitude.

-A dog eating cat food would find it too rich it is said and it might cause diarrhea and obesity.
+A dog eating cat food would find it too rich it is said and it might cause diarrhoea and obesity.
 One commentator said that a dog on a long term cat food diet might lose its eyesight5.
 I don’t know if this is true.

 Dogs like the taste of cat food because it is rich in protein (higher protein content than dog food5) but can dogs eat cat food?
 Yes in small doses and occasionally but NO as a long term diet.